chukShirley/rpg-intro/README.md

 2. Create a source physical file (`CRTSRCPF`)
 3. Create a source member (`ADDPFM`)

-You may also do this within Rational Developer for i, but it’s very useful to memorize these commands for when you don’t have the IDE.
+You may also do this within Rational Developer for i, but it’s very useful to memorise these commands for when you don’t have the IDE.

 It is possible to write all your RPG code in stream files on the IFS.
 The easiest way to create a stream file is with Rational Developer for i.